 If you happen to have a “high achiever” personality and are focused on improving your good credit score to the "perfect" having an 850 FICO® Score, here are some credit behavioral characteristics we observed on the population with an 850 FICO® Score in April 2019:

 - Payment history accounts for 35% of a FICO® Score and, not surprisingly, we see that those with an 850 basically have no reported history of missed payments, collections or derogatory information.

 - Many people assume that to get an 850 you should have no credit debt.
 In fact, and perhaps somewhat surprisingly to some, we see that the 850 profile has and uses credit with an average credit balance of ~$13,000 reported (mortgage balances excluded).
 Their average revolving credit utilization tends to be relatively low compared to their available credit at 4.1%

 - Most have a very established credit history with the average age of their oldest account being 30 years old.

 - They are not all immune to seeking and opening new credit.
 About 10% had one or more inquiries in the past year and about 1/4th had opened one or more new credit accounts in the past year.

 While it’s true that having a high FICO® Score can increase your access to more affordable credit, an all-consuming focus on trying to have a “perfect” 850 FICO® Score won’t really change how lenders look at you as compared to other high scoring applicants.
-Instead of focusing on having a perfect FICO® Score, you can work toward attaining a high FICO® Score by paying your bills on time, keeping credit card balances low, and only applying for credit as needed.
+Instead of focusing on having a perfect credit score, you can work toward attaining a high FICO® Score by paying your bills on time and improving your payment history, keeping credit card balances low, and only applying for credit as needed.

-* Auto and Bankcard industry FICO® Score versions have a slightly wider score range of 250-900.
+* Auto and Bankcard industry FICO® Score versions have a slightly wider credit score range of 250-900.